 The instructor cannot accommodate students who are late in their work or do not show up for the exam or presentation.
 And, unless you produce a medical certificate or letter from the Office of Accessibility, the instructor will not give the final grade of IN (incomplete).
-Graduate students are not eligible for Credit/No Credit as a final grade.
+Undergraduate students can choose Credit/No Credit as a final grade.